vsoftwaresolutions/csharp-sdk/docs/concepts/elicitation/elicitation.md

 ---
 title: Elicitation
 author: mikekistler
-description: Learn about the telemetry collected by the HttpRepl.
+description: Enable interactive AI experiences by requesting user input during tool execution.
 uid: elicitation
 ---

+## Elicitation

 The **elicitation** feature allows servers to request additional information from users during interactions.
 This enables more dynamic and interactive AI experiences, making it easier to gather necessary context before executing tasks.

-## Server Support for Elicitation
+### Server Support for Elicitation

 Servers request structured data from users with the [ElicitAsync] extension method on [IMcpServer].
 The C# SDK registers an instance of [IMcpServer] with the dependency injection container,